vcl-ln/vcl-ln.github.io/index.md

 ---
 ---

-## "Vision is the process of discovering from images what is present in the world, and where it is."<br/>David Marr<br/>(_p.
+### "Vision is the process of discovering from images what is present in the world, and where it is."<br/>- David Marr (_p.
 3, cited in: M. R. Bennett, P. M. S. Hacker (2012).
 History of Cognitive Neuroscience_)

 {% include section.html %}